ekimekim/gbos/docs/interfaces.md

 Once put to sleep, the task will not run again until at least the given time has elapsed.

 If you wish to sleep for longer than 65535 ticks (64 seconds), it is reccomended you sleep in a loop.

+#### Getting system uptime

+You can call the `T_GetUptime` method to get ticks (2^-10s) since OS startup as a 32-bit integer.

+The system does not support staying up longer than 2^32-1 ticks, but since that's around 48 days and batteries only last one or two, this shouldn't ever be an issue in practice.

 ### Dynamic Memory Allocation